sharepointoscar/devopsoscar.github.io/_posts/2019-08-25-jenkins_x_on_IAM_AKS_Cluster.md

 Ops folks who want to execute CLI commands against the cluster are dropped into a Role, and configure the CLI with their credentails.

 ### Special Thanks to Gearóid Gman Maguire
 Gearoid [asked via Twitter](https://twitter.com/gearoidmaguire/status/1165211816584261634?s=20) if this was possible and how one may go about it.
-So of course, curiosity kicked in immediately, and despite being the weekend, which I reserve for mostly outdoor activities, I just could not wait until Monday :)
+So of course, curiosity kicked in immediately and despite being the weekend (which I reserve for mostly outdoor activities), I just could not wait until Monday :)